Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Numerical analysis and results

-Having set the stage, we perform a parameter scan using equations \ref{nuoscillation} and \ref{block_diag_2}.
-We vary all the oscillation parameters in their $3\sigma$ ranges tabulated in table \ref{tabdata} and numerically evaluate the neutrino Yukawa couplings ($Y^\nu_{ij}$) which carry the source of CP violation solely driven by the low energy CP phases.
-There are total nine Yukawa parameters involved in the neutrino mass matrix given by Eq. \ref{block_diag_1}.
+Having set the stage, we perform a parameter scan using equations \ref{nuoscillation}.
+We vary all the oscillation parameters in their $3\sigma$ ranges tabulated in Table~\ref{tabdata} and numerically evaluate the neutrino Yukawa couplings ($Y^\nu_{i \ell}$) which carry the source of CP violation solely driven by the low energy CP phases.
 It is to mention here that, while extracting the nine Yukawa parameters numerically we made an approximation among three of the Yukawa parameters ensuring that they do not disturb the neutrino observables.
-After we numerically evaluate these remaining Yukawa couplings, we feed them for the calculation of lepton asymmetry parameter using Eq. \ref{eq:asymmetry}.
-Once we numerically estimate the lepton asymmetry ($\epsilon_i^\alpha$) we determine the baryon asymmetry of the Universe ($\eta_B$) through two approaches 1) using the analytically approximate solution, and 2) by exactly solving the coupled Boltzmann equations described in subsection \ref{sec:beq}.
+After we numerically evaluate these remaining Yukawa couplings, we feed them for the calculation of the lepton asymmetry parameter using Eq.~\eqref{eq:asymmetry}.
+Once we numerically estimate the lepton asymmetry ($\epsilon_{i \ell}$) we determine the BAU ($\eta_B$) through two approaches 1) using the analytically approximate solution (with the help of Eq.~\eqref{eq:bau}), and 2) by exactly solving the coupled Boltzmann equations (BEQs) described in subsection \ref{sec:beq}.
 The purpose of choosing 1) is to reflect the exact values of the low energy CP phases from the requirement of satisfying $\eta_B$.
 The subsequent effect can be seen from the figures \ref{fig:epsilonNH} and \ref{fig:epsilonIH}.
 However, for having a clear vision on the evolution of lepton asymmetry through time it is advised to take the help of the exact solution of the BEQs.
-The corresponding realization is provided in Fig. \ref{fig:NBL}.
-The flavor dependent lepton asymmetries ($\epsilon_i^\alpha$) hence evaluated are then feed into the Boltzmann equations to get the final value of the lepton asymmetry which is further converted to the baryon asymmetry through the Eq.~\ref{eq:etaL}.
+The corresponding realization is provided in Fig.~\ref{fig:NBL}.
+The flavor-dependent lepton asymmetries ($\epsilon_{i \ell}$) hence evaluated are then fed into the BEQs to get the final value of the lepton asymmetry which is further converted to the baryon asymmetry through the Eq.~\eqref{eq:etaL}.